 VIVA Alliance has specific requirements for labelling and presenting submissions.
 Please carefully review and implement the following instructions.

-*All Text documents should be saved in PDF format.
+All text documents should be submitted in PDF format.

 Naming image files